emckay/saga-example/README.md

+## React Re-enact

+This application shows examples of how to use [Redux Saga](https://github.com/yelouafi/redux-saga) to manage sever communcation and other asynchronous actions.

+The application retrieves famous speeches from a Firebase database and plays them back to the user phrase-by-phrase with a variable-length pause between each phrase.

-## Packages Included
+## Packages Used

-Build: Webpack, Babel (es2015 and React), Sass loaders, webpack-dev-server, react-hot-loader
+Build: Webpack, Babel (es2015 and React), webpack-dev-server, react-hot-loader

-Test: Mocha, Chai, Enzyme
+Test: Mocha, Chai

-Front-end: React, React-Dom
+Front-end: React, React-Dom, Redux, Redux Saga

 ## How to Run Things